hideya/langchain-google-genai-ex/README.md

 - ✅ "Invalid JSON payload" errors from complex MCP schemas
 - ✅ Cascading failures where one complex server breaks entire MCP integration

-**That's it!** No configuration, no additional steps, no schema transformation code to write.
+**That's it!** No configuration, no additional steps.

+You can always switch back to the original `ChatGoogleGenerativeAI` when its schema handling improves, or when the MCP server's schema improves to meet Gemini's strict requirements.

 ## 📋 Table of Contents